-The two assistant referees handle the robots and the ball.
+The assistant referees handle the robots and the ball.
 They take the robots out when they are penalized, and they put the robots in again.
 If a team requests to pick up a robot, an assistant referee will pick it up and give it to one of the team members once the head referee approves.
 An assistant referee will also put the robot back on the field.
 An assistant referee will also replace the ball when it goes off the field or becomes stuck between a players feet.
+At the discretion of the head referee, more tasks can be delegated to the assistants (Section 5.4).

-&lt;sup>5The calls specified in these rules are detailed in English.
+5The calls specified in these rules are detailed in English.
 With the agreement of the teams, the referees may use suitable calls in any language.
 The exception to this are technical challenges that depend on the calls as specified.